Tuition deposit waived for Aboriginal learners

 How NAIT considers your story

-A small committee will evaluate all story submissions and in-person conversations.
+A small committee will evaluate all story submissions and conversations with the committee.
 There is no correct answer as each story will be as unique as the individual behind it.
-Based on your initial submission and in-person conversation, you will be assessed with the following criteria.
+Based on your initial submission and committee conversation, you will be assessed with the following criteria.

 - How do you persevere through difficult situations?